Deciphering Light Bulb Jargon: What Electricians Mean Exactly

 FAQ Section:

-Can I make use of light bulbs with LEDs in an installation which requires incandescent bulbs?
+Can I make use of LED bulbs in a fixture which requires incandescent bulbs?

-Yes, but you need to ensure that the bulb has the correct size and shape for the fixture.
+Yes, but you need to ensure that the bulb is the right size and shape for the fixture.

-They are also the most efficient and longest-lasting type of bulb.
+They are also the most efficient and longest-lasting kind of bulb.

 When should I change my light bulbs?